ktwrd/beans-rs/README.md

 # beans-rs
-A Sourcemod Installer written with Rust, using the kachemak versioning system.
+A Sourcemod Installer written with Rust, using the Kachemak versioning system (based off TF2C).
 Intended for general-purpose use, and for server owners.

 This is a complete rewrite of the original [beans](https://github.com/int-72h/ofinstaller-beans) installer, but with rust, and extended support.

 `beans-rs` is licensed under `GPLv3-only`, so please respect it!

-**Note** Releases for Linux v1.5.0 and later are built with Ubuntu 20.04 (using `libssl v1.1`)
+**Note** Releases for Linux v1.5.0 and later are built with Ubuntu 20.04

 ## Developing
 Requirements